tianyi-lab/HallusionBench/README.md

 2. Download the images [hallusion_bench.zip](https://drive.google.com/file/d/1sAXmVg3I3A6gjb8JnA6HWjSv1ntrSBki/view?usp=drive_link) and unzip the folder in the same directory.

-3. The Questions and image locations are saved in `./HallusionBench.json`.
+3. The questions and image locations are saved in `./HallusionBench.json`.
 The data sample are as follows:
 ```
 {'category': 'VD', 'subcategory': 'illusion', 'visual_input': '1', 'set_id': '0', 'figure_id': '0', 'sample_note': 'circle', 'question_id': '0', 'question': 'Is the right orange circle the same size as the left orange circle?', 'gt_answer_details': 'The right orange circle is the same size as the left orange circle.', 'gt_answer': '1', 'filename': './hallusion_bench/VD/illusion/0_0.png'}
 ```